Skip to content

 Sources

-- Regional tourist information Arequipa: Routes, places, viewpoints, thermal springs and visitor information.
+• Regional tourism information Arequipa: routes, places, viewpoints, hot springs and visitor information.

-- Travel medical advice on altitude, acclimatization and physical exertion in the Andes.
+• Travel medicine advice on altitude, acclimatization and physical exertion in the Andes.